grifonas/kubectl-1password/README.md

 1. Manages your `~/.kube/config` based on 1Password items
 2. Retrives the credentials on the fly every time you use `kubectl`

+## TL;DR

+- Pop the script somewhere on your file system.
+Doesn't have to be in your `PATH`.
+- Run `./_kube-helper.sh prep-contexts`.
+This will backup your current kubeconfig and create a new one based on your 1Password items.
+- Use `kubectl` as you normaly would.
+The creds are going to bretrieved on the fly from 1password.

 ## Prerequisites

 ## Tools